rapidsms/rapidsms/docs/topics/backends/vumi.rst

 `Vumi <http://vumi.org/>`_ is a free and opensource super scalable messaging platform written in Python.
-Vumi can connect to third party gateways via protocols list HTTP and SMPP.
+Vumi can connect to third party gateways via protocols like HTTP and SMPP.
 Please read `Vumi's documentation
 <http://vumi.readthedocs.org/en/latest/>`_ for additional information.

 The following guide will help you setup Vumi on Ubuntu to talk to a SMPP simulator and RapidSMS installation.

+.. _vumi-smppsim:

 Using an SMPP simulator
 =======================